Part One: Finding Source Energy

 My intention is to simplify the identification of and streamline the varied usage of Source Energy to encourage positive changes that eliminate suffering in our lives.
 Focalizing is the method I use to assist individuals to tap into their own Source Energy.
 With this 4-part series of articles, I offer a new understanding of body/mind/spirit connection.
 Part two, Expanding Source, focuses on resolving the deep cultural schism between our sexual and spiritual energies, while expanding our access to Source Energy.
 Part three, Escalating Source, will explore essentials of trauma resolution, and part four, Hosting Source, provides tools for welcoming and enhancing Source Energy as a useful method to instigate positive changes in our lives.

-© Copyright 2011 by By Michael Picucci, PhD, MAC, SEP, therapist in New York City, New York.
+© Copyright 2011 by By Michael Picucci, PhD, MAC, SEP.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.